SaurabhKhade/reactjs-course-all-projects/README.md

    my third 4th project (basically its 3rd but i am considering both Netflix Serieses as separate) in reactjs learning journey.

    it is just a hardcoded slot machine.
 It is hardcoded because i have created it only to practice if-else statements in react.
 And in next projects i will update it to fully functional slot machine :)

+5. Get Current Time:

+   its my 5th project (mini mini project).

+   This is just a very very simple react app which shows current time of device when clicked on Get Time named button.
+Main reason behind this app is its introduction to hooks in reactjs.
+I have used hooks concept to show the current time when clicked on Get Time button.